 (Glycine Encephalopathy; Hepatic Encephalopathy; Statin Encephalopathy; Uremic Encephalopathy; Hashimoto Encephalopathy; Hypertensive Encephalopathy; Toxic-metabolic Encephalopathy)

-You or your caregiver will be asked about your symptoms and medical history.
+The doctor will ask you or your caregiver about your symptoms and health history.
 A physical exam will be done.

 National Institute of Diabetes and Digestive and Kidney Disorders

 Eencephalopathy information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/Disorders/All-Disorders/Encephalopathy-Information-Page.
 Updated March 27, 2019.
 Accessed April 16, 2020.

 Hepatic encephalopathy.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/hepatic-encephalopathy.
 Updated July 23, 2019.
 Accessed April 16, 2020.